playfulprogramming/playfulprogramming/content/site/about-us.md

 as our [code of conduct](CODE_OF_CONDUCT.md) to uphold these values.

-We also pledge to maintain transparency in regards to any finances that flow This conversation was marked as resolved by crutchcorn through the project.
+We also pledge to maintain transparency in regards to any finances that flow through the project.
 Not every sponsorship contains a financial contribution, but if one does we will disclose both what those finances are going towards and what will be done in exchange.